 The 2014 gambling act amendment was brought in for a number of reasons, such as more focus on responsible gambling and protecting vulnerable people.
 The main reason being honest though was to allow the government to better tax the industry.

 The act brought in a new point of consumption tax for UK licenced betting sites and bookies.
-This meant, whether based in the UK or not, all merchants with who wanted to offer gambling services in the UK had to pay tax on their UK profits.
+This meant, whether based in the UK or not, all merchants who wanted to offer gambling services in the UK had to pay tax on their UK profits.
 This levelled the playing field, and to be frank played into the hands of the already bigger operators.

 Mergers and Acquisitions

-As with all free markets the challenge in the future will be maintaining competition.
+As with all free markets, the challenge in the future will be maintaining competition.
 When markets are new (as online betting was in late 1990’s, early 2000’s) there are many new niches for companies to occupy.
-As time goes on however money talks and the bigger operators are able to buy up smaller players, either to incorporate their products or just to close down the competition.
+As time goes on however, money talks, and the bigger operators are able to buy up smaller players, either to incorporate their products or just to close down the competition.

 Only time will tell how this plays out, but there is a distinct possibility that a small number of big gambling groups will corner the market and, just as has happened in banking and energy markets, could begin to collude.
 This will only be a bad thing for punters and new companies looking to enter the market.